 The limit switch tells your furnace when to turn off.
 If the system runs continuously, a broken limit switch is the most likely problem.
 A technician can easily replace the limit switch for you.
 If your furnace turns off occasionally but seems to run for excessively long periods of time, it’s probably too small for your home.
 An undersized furnace will have to run almost constantly to try to warm your home.
 A heating technician can let you know if your furnace is properly sized for your space.

 If your furnace isn’t operating as it should, and a quick fix, such as a new filter, doesn’t help, you should call a repair technician as soon as possible.
-Contact us at One Source Heating and Cooling for a prompt heating repair.
+Contact us at One Source Heating, Cooling & Electrical for a prompt heating repair.

 Image provided by Shutterstock